Scot Reid wins bronze medal match

 |Coverage: Follow on Radio 5 Live and on the BBC Sport website

-Gordon Reid secured his first medal at the Tokyo Paralympics by beating Alfie Hewett in the men's singles wheelchair tennis bronze medal match.
+Gordon Reid beat fellow Briton Alfie Hewett in the men's singles wheelchair tennis bronze-medal match to secure his first medal at the Tokyo Paralympics.

-Reid won 6-3 3-6 7-5 against his doubles partner, after the pair had missed out on a medal in the doubles.
+Scot Reid won 6-3 3-6 7-5 against his doubles partner, after the pair had missed out on a medal in that event.

-Hewett also lost to Reid in the gold medal match at Rio 2016 and together they took silver in the doubles in Brazil.
+Englishman Hewett lost to Reid in the gold-medal match at Rio 2016, and together they took silver in the doubles in Brazil.

 Ben Rowlings finished seventh in the final of the T34 800m final.